TBeijen/tbnl-hugo/content/post/2018-12-07-devopscon18-munich.md

 ### Miscellaneous

-Some pointers and insights obtained from chat with various attendants.
+Some pointers and insights obtained from chat with various attendants:

 * Minimize integration tests where possible, focus on contract testing instead.
 * Mutation testing as better measurement of test-suite quality than coverage.
 * Automate the process to make process flaws visible.
 Move from there.